ceph-korea/ceph-korean-doc/ceph-korean-doc/architecture.rst

 The Ceph Storage Cluster
 ========================

-Ceph provides an infinitely scalable :term:`Ceph Storage Cluster` based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.
+Ceph provides an infinitely scalable :term:`Ceph 스토리지 클러스터` based upon :abbr:`RADOS (Reliable Autonomic Distributed Object Store)`, which you can read about in `RADOS - A Scalable, Reliable Storage Service for Petabyte-scale Storage Clusters`_.